Prantaneel-Pegu/FreeCodeCamp_Projects_and_Exercises/README.md

-This repo hosts my completed FreeCodeCamp exercises and certification projects.
+This repository contains my completed FreeCodeCamp exercises and certification projects.